jwdink/ETML/README.md

  "Find the oddball in this image"}
 ```

 When a cell array like this is supplied, the stimulus in the 'Stim' column will be presented once for EACH of these messages.
 Similarly, if 'Stim' specifies a folder (not a single file), each image will be shown three times in a row, one for each message.
 So if you want *all* stim-files in a folder to be shown, make sure your TrialNum column reflects this: for example, for ten images in a folder, and three different 'before' messages, the "TrialNum" column should specify `[1:30]` (3 trials for each of the 10 images).
+The idea behind this method of pairing is to follow a common study design: you may want to ask multiple questions of the same image.

+In contrast, PreStim and PostStim are assumed to be matched: e.g., if one is a cell array of length three, the other must be length three as well.
+Again, this is to follow the common study design of (1) telling the participant what they will be asked, (2) showing stimuli, (3) asking them about what they saw.
+In other words, it's assumed that (1) and (3) go together (e.g., "you will be asked about X"; [image]; "here's a question about X").

 You can also randomly sample from these question/stim-item pairings with the options described in the previous section ('Method of Drawing Stim from Folder').
-One useful option is the non-consecutive option: randomly select an stim-item and a question to show before/after it, with the constraint that the same stim-item can't be shown twice in a row.
+One useful option is the non-consecutive option: randomly select a stim-item and a question to show before/after it, with the constraint that the same stim-item can't be shown twice in a row.

-BeforeStimText and AfterStimText must match: if one is a cell array of length three, the other must be too.
-If you'd like to change the before text with a cell array but always have the same after text, you could just make the after text a cell array with the same item in each cell.
 ___